 Day Trips From Orlando

 Day Trips from Orlando are a fantastic way to escape the crowds of the city and discover the natural side of central Florida.
 East and west coast beaches are only an hour away, and there are more springs than you can shake a stick at.
 All of these active escapes and the romantic hotels will make you want to plan a full on romantic getaway to Central Florida.

 Soak in Natural Springs

-Look out the window as your flying into Orlando.
+Look out the window as you’re flying into Orlando.
 You’ll see lakes dotting the countryside where springs pop out of the ground.
 These are the crystal-clear springs that inspired the legends of the fountain of youth, and today offer young and old alike a natural escape from the Orlando heat.
 These springs are like nothing you’ve seen before.
 The water is cool, crystal-clear, beautiful, and very romantic.

 We have several suggestions for romantic getaways, each unique in their own right.
-Wekiva Island is the closest springs to Orlando.
+Wekiva Island is the closest spring to Orlando.
 You can rent a kayak and paddle to the springhead or visit their remarkable food trucks complete with a full bar for a spring side picnic.

 Silver Springs are the only springs in the world with wild monkeys and manatees.
 A romantic day at Silver Springs could include either a kayak trip or a glass-bottom boat tour.